Jebolwski/Intro-to-python/README.md

 # Introduction to Python
-My notes and exercies in introduction to python lesson.
+My notes and exercises in introduction to python lesson.

 These notes and exercises are from the book called `Intro to Python® for Computer Science and Data Science`